 Globally, 2.3 billion people suffer from moderate to severe food insecurity.
-Nearly 10% of the world's population - 811 million people - are undernourished1.
-The global population is expected to bloom to 10 billion people by 20502, requiring a dramatic increase in food production while coping with climate change and natural resource constraints.
+Nearly 10% of the world's population - 811 million people - are undernourished.1 The global population is expected to bloom to 10 billion people by 2050, requiring a dramatic increase in food production while coping with climate change and natural resource constraints.2 At the same time, crises like the COVID-19 pandemic and Russia's invasion of Ukraine have caused supply and distribution disruptions and made more clear than ever the need for resilient, sustainable food systems.

-Sustainably increasing agricultural productivity is a key solution needed to address these challenges, and U.S. dairy producers are global leaders in efficiently using precious natural resources to produce high-quality and safe nutrient-dense foods.
+U.S. dairy producers are global leaders in sustainably increasing productivity and efficiently using precious natural resources to address these challenges while producing high-quality and safe nutrient-dense foods.

 The importance of efficiency gains and sustainable productivity growth in agriculture is supported by a wide body of evidence and normative work.
-For example, according to the UN Food and Agricultural Organization's (FAO) 2021 State of Food Security and Nutrition report:
+According to the UN Food and Agricultural Organization (FAO):

-"Addressing low productivity in food production can be an effective way of raising the overall supply of food, including nutritious foods, by reducing food prices and rising incomes, especially for the poorer family farmers and smallholder producers in low-income and lower-middle-income countries, like farmers, pastoralists and fisherfolk."
-3

-In contrast, evidence shows that reducing agricultural productivity would have significant negative consequences and risk increasing food insecurity.
-For example, the U.S. Department of Agriculture (USDA) has found that implementing the European Farm to Fork strategy would dramatically increase the number of people experiencing hunger, with particularly negative consequences on vulnerable groups in lowand middle-income countries (LMICs).4
+"Addressing low productivity in food production can be an effective way of raising the overall supply of food, including nutritious foods, by reducing food prices and rising incomes, especially for the poorer family farmers and smallholder producers in low-income and lower-middle-income countries, like farmers, pastoralists and fisherfolk."3 In contrast, evidence shows that reducing agricultural productivity would have significant negative consequences and risk increasing food insecurity.
+For example, the U.S. Department of Agriculture (USDA) has found that implementing the European Farm to Fork strategy globally would dramatically increase (by 185 million) the number of people experiencing hunger, with particularly negative consequences on vulnerable groups in low- and middle-income countries (LMICs).4